-- Create an edit frame menu command class that inherits from Sitecore.Shell.Applications.WebEdit.Commands.WebEditCommand and implement the Execute() method. - Add an edit frame menu command definition item to an edit frame menu.
+- 1. In the Visual Studio Web application project, create an edit frame menu command class that inherits from Sitecore.Shell.Applications.WebEdit.Commands.WebEditCommand. - 2.
+In the class, implement the Execute () method. - 3.
+Add an edit frame menu command definition item to an edit frame menu.
 For more information, see the section How to Define an Edit Frame Menu.